krystallopez/KL-portfolio/Module Projects/InventoryApp.md

 - Having a client-server architecture, in this case, a front end that communicates directly with a backend that is made up of a server and HTTP requests
 - Using multiple endpoints such as GET, POST, PUT, AND DELETE
-- Using middleware to have access to sending requests and receieving responses via HTTP requests
+- Using middleware to have access to sending requests and receiving responses via HTTP requests
 - Having stateless-client communication
 - Having data represented in the form of JSON
 - Using resource-based data retrieval, For example, '/items' represents a list of items, but "/items/1" represents a specific item.